 The best part is that if you buy the wellness bundle and you get it and aren’t happy with it, there’s a 30-day return policy!
 They offer it because they want you to love it, and if you don’t just email customer service and get a full refund!
 They do say that their return rate is extremely low because people find so much value in the bundle!

 Their return policy makes me feel more comfortable, as buying an item in this format is a bit different than going out and buying a book at Target.
-A few months ago I purchased a similar, but work-related product from Ultimate Bundles (the Genious Blogger Toolkit – GBTK), and was very happy with not only the products but the process as well!
+A few months ago, I purchased a similar but work-related product from Ultimate Bundles (the Genius Blogger Toolkit – GBTK) and was very happy with not only the products but the process as well!